splunk/public-o11y-docs/sp-oncall/get-started/user-role.rst

        - Your Primary Paging Policy should be the loudest and most attention-grabbing notification method.
 While your custom paging policy can be less aggressive for a configured period time that may not require such aggressive paging (i.e. during business hours).
        - Best Practice Tip: Include a phone call in the last step of your paging policy so that you are alerted in the noisiest way until you acknowledge the incident.

 #.
 Download Mobile App & Add Splunk On-Call to your contacts: Splunk On-Call can be easily added to your phone contacts from the mobile app.
 Navigate to :guilabel:`Notifications` and select Add Splunk On-Call to Contacts.
-Note: if you need Splunk On-Call notifications to override “Do Not Disturb” see XXXXXX our mobile application articles for directionsXXXXXX.
+Note: if you need Splunk On-Call notifications to override “Do Not Disturb” see :ref:`mobile-schedule-overrides`.

 #.
 View Your Schedule: Log in to the mobile app and select the calendar icon at the bottom of the screen to see when you are on-call.
 From within the web interface, navigate to :guilabel:`Teams` then :guilabel:`Your Team` and select :guilabel:`On-Call Schedule`.
     - Best Practice Tip: You can copy and paste your personal calendar .ics file to your favorite calendar tools such as Google or Outlook.